xenses/jslib/docs/chunker.md

 needed.

 A chunker object has one method: `chunk`.
-This method takes a string as input, and returns either a structure (if the string could be parsed into chunks) or `null` (if the string could not be parsed).
+This method takes a string as input, and returns the number of chunks found (if the string could be parsed) or `null` (if the string could not be parsed).

+After parsing, the chunks are stored in `OBJECTNAME.chunks`

 Line types
 ----------